Socially Responsible Investing

 What about UNPRI?

 In 2005, the United Nations initiated a set of Principles for Responsible Investing (UNPRI).
 The AvSuper Trustee supports the development of such investment frameworks for considering environmental, social and governance (ESG) issues as part of investing.
-While the Trustee does not currently consider it appropriate to sign up to UNPRI, it continues to work towards maintaining and introducing effective ESG practices into its general operations.
+While the Trustee does not currently consider it appropriate to sign up to UNPRI, it continues to work towards maintaining and introducing effective ESG practices into its general operations, and encourages our fund managers to consider UNPRI’s principles.

-AvSuper does not currently offer investment options which are purpose built for SRI.
-However, some of our investment managers, particularly those investing in share markets, may use SRI considerations (to varying degrees) in meeting their specific investment (financial) objectives which contribute to the overall performance for AvSuper’s investments.
+AvSuper does not currently offer investment options which are purpose built for ESG, SRI or governance issues.
+However, some of our investment managers, particularly those investing in share markets and real assets (property and infrastructure), use SRI considerations (to varying degrees) in meeting their specific investment (financial) objectives which contribute to the overall performance for AvSuper’s investments.

-The AvSuper Trustee does not itself apply SRI considerations to the underlying investments of the Fund, nor does it take into account labour standards or environmental, social or ethical considerations when selecting, retaining or disposing of investments.
-The Trustee’s main long term objective is to maintain and enhance the purchasing power of all AvSuper members’ savings.
+The Trustee’s main long term objective is to maintain and enhance the purchasing power of all AvSuper members’ retirement savings.

 Implementing responsible investing